Therapy for Eating Disorders

 in Edmonds, WA and Online Across Washington State

 Finding support for an eating disorder can feel overwhelming, but you don’t have to navigate recovery alone.
-Our therapists offer compassionate, evidence-based care to help you build a healthier relationship with food, your body, and yourself.
+Therapy offers compassionate, evidence-based support to help you build a healthier relationship with food, your body, and yourself.
 Whether you’re struggling with binge eating, restrictive patterns, purging behaviors, or ongoing body image concerns, therapy provides a safe space to explore the emotional and behavioral roots of your experience.

 Our Approach

-We tailor therapy to meet your unique needs, drawing from approaches such as Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Mindfulness-based interventions.
+Therapy is tailored to your unique needs, drawing from approaches such as Narrative Therapy, Internal Family Systems (IFS), and experiential therapy.
 Together, we’ll work to address the underlying thoughts, feelings, and coping strategies that contribute to your eating disorder—while supporting you in building sustainable, nourishing habits.

 Woman on couch receiving therapy for eating disorders in Edmonds, WA